cespedes/sqlvi/README.md

   The first field should be unique and non-empty.
 - A separator line, beginning with `|---`.
 - 0 or more lines after that one (ignored).

+## Actions

+After the editor finishes, `sqlvi` parses the edited table; if there are any errors, it displays them and asks the user what to do (edit the file again, or quit).

+If there are no errors, it finds out what lines, if any, have been modified.

+If there are no modified lines, it shows `No changes.` and exits.

+Otherwise, it displays a summary of changes, with the number of added, updated and deleted lines, and asks the user what to do (edit the file again, commit changes, or quit).

+If the query to the database fails, it shows the error and asks the user again what to do: edit the file again, or quit.